Building a digital brand: Social media advertising

 Twitter: let’s not think about this (unless we’re President Donald Trump).

-So its either IG of FB, or both, don’t limit yourself.
+Therefore, it’s either IG of FB, or both, don’t limit yourself.

 TIP: make sure to channel your energy into one over the other, or share the same posts on both platforms, this adds consistency to your advert/campaign/brand and therefore we are building trust with our followers.

 Getting familiar and personal with one platform communicates to our audience that we value where they put their time when browsing through what our brand has to offer.
-For example, its not best practise for a beauty blogger to focus solely on updating their Facebook status when their followers are wanting to see their latest makeup creation on Instagram.
+For example, it’s not best practise for a beauty blogger to focus solely on updating their Facebook status when their followers are wanting to see their latest makeup creation on Instagram.

 Now you have your preferred platform, where are we going to put our hard earned money?